mikeger/blog/presentations/spm/spm.md

 Something that for me would be truly great to see in the SPM.

-## Shallow clones of the dependencies
+#### Shallow clones of the dependencies

 Truly low-hanging fruit that would speed up the CI.

-## Build artifacts caching
+#### Build artifacts caching

-Wouldn't it be great not to rebuild the changes every time on your computer or the CI?
+Wouldn't it be great to skip rebuilding unchanged dependencies every time?

 ![bg right:33%](images/kitchen.png)